 The trunking function enables the cascading of two or more ports for a combined larger total bandwidth.
-Only 1 trunk groups may be created, supporting up to 4 ports.
-Select the ports to be trunked together, and click Apply to activate the selected trunking groups.
+Only 1 trunk group may be created, each supporting up to 4 ports.
+Add a trunking Name and select the ports to be trunked together, and click Apply to activate the selected trunking groups.